pandodao/docs.pando.im/docs/manual/mint.md

 Liquidation Ratio = (Collateral Amount x Collateral Price) ÷ Minted pUSD × 100
 ```

+### Next Price

+The next price is the price Pando Leaf will accept in next tick round.

+By default, the next price is the price will be applied after 30 minutes.
+It give the vault owner a chance to add more collateral or return pUSD to the vault to avoid liquidation.

 ### Liquidation Price

 The liquidation rrice is the price at which a vault becomes vulnerable to liquidation.